 Eldrick “Tiger” Woods was born in a suburb of Los Angeles, California, on December 30, 1975.
-The only child of an African-American father and a Thai mother, Woods was encouraged from infancy by his father for a career in golf.
+The only child of an African American father and a Thai mother, Woods was encouraged from infancy by his father for a career in golf.
 At the age of two, he teed off against comedian Bob Hope on television’s Mike Douglas Show.
 At five years old, he was featured on the television show That’s Incredible.
-At age eight, Tiger won his first junior world championship, and in 1991, at age 15, he became the youngest player ever to win the U.S. Junior Amateur Championship.
+At age eight, Woods won his first junior world championship, and in 1991, at age 15, he became the youngest player ever to win the U.S. Junior Amateur Championship.
 He also captured the 1992 and 1993 Junior Amateur titles, and in 1994 accepted a scholarship to attend Stanford University.
 That year, he came from six holes behind to win the first of his three consecutive U.S. Amateur championships.
 He was 18 years old and the youngest Amateur champion in history.

-In 1995, Tiger played the Masters, his first professional major championship.
-The Augusta National Golf Club, which runs the Masters, had not let an African-American join its ranks until 1991.
+In 1995, Woods played the Masters, his first professional major championship.
+The Augusta National Golf Club, which runs the Masters, had not let an African American join its ranks until 1991.
 Woods finished 41st in his first Masters appearance.
 In 1996, he won the collegiate title.
 By this time, he was already attracting considerable media attention and attracting throngs of new fans to the sport.
 After claiming his third U.S. Amateur title, Woods left college and turned professional in August 1996.
 Playing as a pro in eight Professional Golfers’ Association (PGA) events in 1996, he won a title and was named the PGA Tour’s outstanding rookie.
 In December 1996, he was celebrated by the magazine Sports Illustrated as its “Sportsman of the Year.”

 In professional play, most of Woods’ opponents were in their late 30s or early 40s.
 At 6’2″ and 155 pounds, he was slender and athletic, and had developed a devastating swing that routinely allowed him to hit drives of more than 300 yards.
 He also had a reputation for mental toughness and was a superb putter and chipper.
 In April 1997, all these attributes came together for the most decisive victory in the Masters’ 44-year history.

 His margin of victory–12 strokes–was the largest in the 20th century, and second only to Old Tom Morris’ 13-shot margin at the 1862 British Open.
 His score of 18-under-par 270 broke Jack Nicklaus’ 32-year-old Masters record of 17-under-par 271.
-He was the youngest golfer by two years to win the Masters and the first person of Asian or African heritage to win a major.
-Never before had so many spectators come to Augusta National, and never before had so many people watched it on television.

-By June 1997, Tiger was ranked number one in the world.
+By June 1997, Woods was ranked number one in the world.
 In 1999, he won eight PGA tournaments, earned a record $6 million, and began a winning streak that eventually tied Ben Hogan’s 1948 streak, the second longest in PGA history.
 In June 2000, he won his first U.S. Open title, shooting a record 12-under-par 272 to finish 15 strokes ahead of his nearest competitors.
 It was the greatest professional golf performance in history, surpassing even his 1997 Masters’ triumph and Old Tom Morris’ 1862 showing.
 In July 2000, he captured the British Open, and in August the PGA championship.
 At the age of 24, he was the youngest player ever to win all four major golf titles and just the second to win three majors in a year.
 On April 10, 2005, he earned his fourth green sport coat at Augusta National, becoming the first person to win four Masters before age 30.